RayHightower/RayHightower.com/_posts/2016-01-21-blue1647-iot-chicagoruby.markdown

 What does IoT mean for Ruby developers?
 How can someone with a web development background begin exploring IoT?
 And why would a web developer care?
 This is an updated version of the presentation delivered at ChicagoRuby on 12/1/2015.

-### Slides and Video
+### Video + Slides

-Slides and video for the evening's presentation appear below.
+Video and slides for the evening's presentation appear below.

-<script async class="speakerdeck-embed" data-id="195ed11f9587478ea0158fe67150260d" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

-<br/>&nbsp;
 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZJdnsQivlik?rel=0" frameborder="0" allowfullscreen></iframe>
 </div>

+<br/>&nbsp;
+<script async class="speakerdeck-embed" data-id="195ed11f9587478ea0158fe67150260d" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 ### WindyCityThings

-If you're excited about the IoT, check out [WindyCityThings](http://windycitythings.com), coming to Chicago in June 2016.
+If you're excited about the IoT, you might like [WindyCityThings](http://windycitythings.com), coming to Chicago in June 2016.
 Check it out!

 ### Acknowledgements